Godsmith/trainfinity3/README.md

     - when getting such a signal, recalculate route to destination
 - change graphics for end of station, so it can't look like two stations are one large station
+- producers/consumers of the same resource not less apart than the longest station length (5 tiles?)
+- destroy trains if they are on the tile where destroying stuff (mark train in red first)
+- expand map, adding new resources
 - follow train
 - show ghost platforms when building station
 - show ghost platforms when building track